JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 # NYU-Bobst-Library-Reservation-Automator-Java

 ## Description
-An automator written in Python to automatically book the room you want, can be paired with cron to run daily
+An automator written in Python to automatically book the room you want at Bobst Libarary for New York University students.
+This software is given as-is, and I am not liable nor responsible for whatever may result of you using this software.

 ## Usage

 ### Initial Directory Setup (For Unix systems including OSX)

+0.)
+Open up your terminal, and start copying the codes fragments below

 1.) `mkdir ~/projects` -> Creates a directory out of the way to house the app